[B-Roll] National Best Warrior Competition 2024

+U.S. Army National Guard Soldiers participate in the second ruck march event during the 2024 Army National Guard Best Warrior Competition at the Army Mountain Warfare School, Jericho, Vermont, Aug.
+5, 2024.
+The Army National Guard Best Warrior Competition is a five-day event composed of 14 competitors representing the regional winners; the competition tests Soldiers’ physical and mental prowess with a series of events with the overall winners receiving either Soldier of the Year or Non-commissioned Officer of the Year recognition.
+(U.S. Army National Guard photo by Sgt.
+Lianne M. Hirano)

-U.S. Army National Guard Soldiers participate in the first day of the the 2024 Army National Guard Best Warrior Competition, which included a ruck march and weapon qualifications at the Army Mountain Warfare School, Jericho, Vermont, Aug.
-4, 2024.
+U.S. Army National Guard Soldiers participate in the second day of the the 2024 Army National Guard Best Warrior Competition, which included a ruck march, M4 carbine known distance stress shoot, M320 grenade launcher module lane, and Army Warrior Tasks at the Army Mountain Warfare School, Jericho, Vermont, Aug.
+5, 2024.
 The Army National Guard Best Warrior Competition is a five-day event composed of 14 competitors representing the regional winners; the competition tests Soldiers’ physical and mental prowess with a series of events with the overall winners receiving either Soldier of the Year or Non-commissioned Officer of the Year recognition.
 (U.S. Army National Guard video by Sgt.
 Lianne M. Hirano)

 |Date Taken: